10 Top-Rated Attractions in Cagliari & Easy Day Trips

 Where to Stay in Cagliari for Sightseeing

-We recommend these convenient hotels close to Cagliari's top attractions, like Il Castello:
+We recommend these convenient hotels close to Cagliari's top attractions and things to do:

 Day Trips from Cagliari

 On a narrow peninsula about 32 kilometers south of Cagliari, near the beach resort of Pula, are the extensive remains of the Phoenician settlement of Nora, later taken over by Carthaginians and later still, by the Romans.